jaredmdunn/wherever-we-go/04_games-modes/03_missions.md

 Before the mission begins, work with the GM to quickly define:

-1. **Type of Mission** — What kind of approach you’re taking: assault, stealth, deception, social, research, sabotage, etc.
+1. **Type of Mission** - What kind of approach you’re taking: assault, stealth, deception, social, research, sabotage, etc.
-2. **Goal** — The objective: what success looks like (steal, kill, save, find, escape).
+2. **Goal** - The objective: what success looks like (steal, kill, save, find, escape).
-3. **Starting Situation** — Who is present, where the first scene takes place, and what is happening when we cut into the action.
+3. **Starting Situation** - Who is present, where the first scene takes place, and what is happening when we cut into the action.
-4. **Clothing & Armor** — What your character is wearing into the mission, chosen from their inventory.
+4. **Clothing & Armor** - What your character is wearing into the mission, chosen from their inventory.
-5. **Item Loadout** — How much gear you’re bringing from your inventory (see below).
+5. **Item Loadout** - How much gear you’re bringing from your inventory (see below).
 Specific items can be declared later in play.

-This step shouldn’t take long—just enough to get everyone on the same page before we jump straight into the engagement roll and the opening scene.
+This step shouldn’t take long-just enough to get everyone on the same page before we jump straight into the engagement roll and the opening scene.

 ### Type of Mission